Current Undergraduates

 Effective June 17, 2021 failing to register with the Selective Service or having a drug conviction while receiving federal Title IV aid no longer impacts a student’s Title IV aid eligibility.

-Before funds can be disbursed, most types of aid require enrollment in at least 6 units per quarter and 6 units during Summer Session.
+Before funds can be disbursed, you must be enrolled in at least 6 units per quarter or Summer Session.